hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Building Custom Analytics Dashboards.md

 ### Errors Chart

 This chart will be used to display a pie chart and a data table of the error responses for some of the Requests we care about.
-All we do here is create a chart with *errors* shortCode:
+All we do here is create a chart with *errors* Short Code:
 * Find the Responses we're interested in and filter them by the *response.error* value:

 ![](img/CustomAnalyticsDashboards/10.png)